Code-Vedas/rails_materialized_views/README.md

 * Multi-table aggregates shine: **\~70×** (accounts+events), **\~161×** (full activity).
 * Single-table scans: little/no benefit; use normal indexes or caching.
 * Materialize **expensive joins/aggregations** you read often.
-* As always postgreSQL is **fast**; MVs make it **faster** for complex queries.
+* As always PostgreSQL is **fast**; MVs make it **faster** for complex queries.
 MVs are **not** a silver bullet for all queries, you should know when to use them, but they are a great tool for the right use cases.
 Read more about [PostgreSQL materialized views](https://www.postgresql.org/docs/current/rules-materializedviews.html).
 If you have a slow query with poor performance, MVs might help you speed it up significantly, but they are not a replacement for proper indexing and query optimization.

 ---